 - One box of Cressel’s old Micro Machines/ Hot Wheels.

-5. Here is the key to making this toy system work- Put these containers in a spot that is too high for your child to reach (even with a chair- I’m talking they would need a grappling hook and rope to get this stuff) and offer a new box to play with each day, every few days or once a week.
-It’s really up to you, your system and how content your child is with the box.
+Put these containers in a spot that is too high for your child to reach (even with a chair- I’m talking they would need a grappling hook and rope to get this stuff) and offer a new box to play with each day, every few days or once a week.
+It’s really up to you, your system, and how content your child is with the box.
 My son has a high shelf in his closet and no chair he owns can reach that high up.

-Okay, now before anybody freaks out about why I don’t just teach my kid to clean up after himself and do some kind of Montessori Method of room organization it’s because I struggle with ADD symptoms and I’m easily overwhelmed with too much stuff in my environment.
+Okay, now before anybody freaks out about why I don’t just teach my kid to clean up after himself and do some kind of Montessori Method of room organization it’s because I’m ADHD and I’m easily overwhelmed with too much stuff in my environment.
 This solves my problem FAST.
-And frankly it controls the environment where he knows that the only way he can access more stuff is to clean up.
+And frankly, it controls the environment where he knows that the only way he can access more stuff is to clean up.
 So it actually works for me and I like this system!

-6. Don’t Try to Organize Lego’s- I got the bright idea once that I was going to divide up all my son’s Lego’s by color into divided containers.
+I got the bright idea once that I was going to divide up all my son’s Lego’s by color into divided containers.
 What a waste of time!
 I don’t know what I was thinking!
-There was no way that my, non-OCD kid was going to keep his color coded after day 1.
+There was no way that my, non-OCD kid was going to keep his color-coded after day 1.
 So this time I just got smart because he has so many from his dad’s childhood.

 - I bought divided containers made for Adjustable Ornament Case Storage bin from Target that are $7.99.

 - These slide right under his bed and because they are shallow, they make it easy for him to find the size and shape Lego’s he is looking for while he builds.

 7. GET THE TRASHED TOYS AND DONATIONS OUT OF THE HOUSE BEFORE YOUR KIDS SEE THEM!